Learn Key Skills to Influence Business Decision-Making

 How to Earn Your Business Administration Degree Online

-Follow these steps to pursue your online business administration degree:
+Follow these steps to pursue your online business administration degree at DeVry:

 - Submit your application and complete the admissions process.
 We’ll help you evaluate your transfer credits and develop a financing plan.

 - Create your schedule.
-At DeVry, classes start every eight weeks, which means you can start classes when it works best for you.
+Our classes start every eight weeks, which means you can start classes when it works for you.